joon2m4life/joon2m4life.github.io/index.md

 ## About me

 **Jihoon Lim** is a **_senior researcher_** and **_Robotics Control Engineer_** of [Gluxkind Technologies](https://gluxkind.com).
-He designs Optimal and Robust Control Systems.
+He designs Optimal and Robust Control Systems in differential-drive mobile robots.

-He has a broad technical background in diesel engine control, selective catalytic reduction systems, differential-drive mobile robots, H infinity control, linear parameter varying control and nonlinear control design.
+He has a broad technical background in control system designs such as diesel engines, selective catalytic reduction systems, differential-drive mobile robots.
+His research interest is related to H infinity control, linear parameter varying control and nonlinear control design.

-He is carrying out various activities including paper reviews for research journals, and contributions to open source projects.

-He loves to bring new ideas and share it with collaborators.;
+He loves to bring new ideas and share it with collaborators.

 ## Contact